-Go to www.irs.gov/FormW9 for instructions and the latest information.
+▶ Go to www.irs.gov/FormW9 for instructions and the latest information.

-Print or type.
-See Specific Instructions on page 3.
-Individual/sole proprietor or C Corporation S Corporation Partnership Tr one of the 4 Exemptions (codes apply only to Certain entities, not individuals; see instructions on page 3): ust/estate Exempt payee code (if any) the LLC is code (if onl) ✓ Other (see instructions) ► State Agency 5 Address (number, street, and apt. or suite no.) See instructions.
-Request 1414 Colorado 6 City, state, and ZIP code Austin, TX 78701 Request (Applies to accounts maintained outside the U.S.) ster's name and address (optional) Dai 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) Enter backu eside your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid up withholding.
+H1414 Colorado 6 City, state, and ZIP code Austin, TX 78701 Print or type, Specific Instructions on page 3. single-member LLC Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-memi is disregarded from the owner should check the appropriate box for the tax classification of its owner. ✓ Other (see instructions) ▶ Certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) onot check the LLC is code (if any) See Par t I Taxpayer Identification Number (TIN) Part I Taxpayer Identification Number (TIN) acku eside ntitie IN, la p withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a Social security number : If the account is in more than one name, see the instructions for line 1.
-Also see What Name and the transformer to enter Employer identification number
+However, for a ant alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other as, it is your employer identification number (EIN).
+If you do not have a number, see How to get a ater.
+Social security number nter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid ackup withholding.
+For individuals, this is generally your social security number (SSN).
+However, for a esident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other ntities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a IN , later. ote: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Employer identification number